sh1boot/sh1boot.github.io/_posts/2024-12-05-checking-manual-arithmetic.md

 the same regardless of their order.

-The next easiest test is casting out 11s, because mod 11 is calculated as alternating addition and subtraction of digits.
+The next easiest test is casting out 11s, because mod 11 is calculated as alternating addition and subtraction of digits rather than straight addition.

 This pair of tests is equivalent to a mod 99 test.
 From this we can infer that it has the same blind spot for digit transposition but in base 100 rather than base 10.
 You can't swap two adjacent digits but you can swap digits separated by one other digit.
-Eg., $318 \equiv 813 \mod 99$
+Eg., $318 \equiv 813
+\mod 99$

+Notice that going from mod 9 to mod 99 is taking well-known base 10 shortcuts and expanding them to base 100 by simply coupling adjacent digits.
+This can go on forever; not just for powers of two but any regular grouping.

-These are realistic human errors so they're not a good place for a blind spot.
-You'll see this consideration in the design of a lot of [check digit][] systems.
-Computers don't generally make that sort of mistake so you'll often see order-insensitive checksums in things like [IPv4][internet checksum].
-And remember that in things like UPC, while it's normally machine-read humans sometimes have to trascribe them manually.
+Unfortunately digit transposition is a thing humans do often.
+You'll see this as a consideration in the design of a lot of [check digit][] systems.
+On the other hand computers don't generally make that sort of mistake so it's also common to see order-insensitive checksums in things like [IPv4][internet checksum].
+If you've ever bought a thing in a supermarket you'll know that while bar codes are designed to be read by machines, sometimes they still need to be transcribed manually, so that uses an order-sensitive check digit as well.

-The _easy_ remedy, here, is to just carry on making the test longer until n-step-transcription is improbable.
+The _simple_ remedy in our case is to just carry on making the test longer until n-step-transcription is improbable.
+But we don't want to make check arithmetic longer or it won't be a labour-saving device anymore.

+We can moderate its growth a little by breaking each stage in half.
 Like so:

 First, calculate the remainder of the inputs and outputs over 99999999 -- that's eight nines.
 To do this, break the number up into groups of